4 easy ways to handle body cam footage effectively and confidently using Reduct

 Gap tokens in Reduct transcription

 With modern timestamped transcription in Reduct, you can click on a word and jump to that part in the footage.
-This makes reviewing bodycam footage faster and easier.
+This makes reviewing body-worm camera footage faster and easier.

-You can search the transcript, and the synced transcription allows you to jump directly to that moment in the footage.
+Reduct enables searching within body cam footage.
+You can search the transcript and jump directly to that moment in the footage to review further.

 Reduct fuzzy search for alcohol